Neural Nets

 git commit -m "your commit message"

-Displays the status of the working directory and staging area (tracked, untracked, modified files).
+5. git status Displays the status of the working directory and staging area (tracked, untracked, modified files).

 Terminal window